Northern Territory Football League: History

 There was also a push for an NTFL representative club to compete in the Adelaide-based South Australian National Football League (SANFL).
 The first of a series of trial matches was held in 2006, with a long term view of admitting a Darwin side into the SANFL.
 A strong crowd at Marrara Oval witnessed SANFL club North Adelaide defeat a composite NTFL squad by 27 points, demonstrating that a Darwin team could be competitive.
 There was a push to make the event an annual match, however, the NTFL decided on fielding a side in the AFL Queensland State League from 2009 (which became the Northern Conference of the North East Australian Football League in 2011) and the Northern Territory Football Club was formed.

 In 2010 it was decided to merge the NTFL with the Top End Australian Football Association (TEAFA) to create a three division competition in which the NTFL would make the premier League whilst the NTFL reserve competition and clubs from the TEAFA would incorporate the First Division and Second Divisions.

 The 2012/2013 season saw Banks Bulldogs and the Central Australian Football Club placed on a four-match trial in the premier League, for possible full-time inclusion.
 The Bulldogs, originally a part of the TEAFA competition, would stay in the NTFL Division One competition.
 But the CAFC team would continue their trial run in the premier League, the number of games extended to 10 for the 2013/2014 season.
 However, the side did not become a permanent team in the competition.

+In advance of the 2026/27 season, AFLNT announced that Banks Bulldogs will be granted a license to compete in the Premier League competitions.